Academic Planning

 • All GWSPH major core requirements must be completed at GW.

-• You must maintain a 2.5 cumulative GPA to earn your degree.
+• You must maintain the GPA specified in your Program Guide to earn your degree.

 • Contact your advisor if you believe previous coursework fulfills a requirement.